 Within the first minute of me watching this woman, I felt connected in a way with her as if I had known her my whole life.
-I was memorized by her movements, her wit and of course whatever trouble she was going to get in during the next 30 minutes.
-Over the years and watching each episode at least 30+ times, I laugh even harder each time and I always take something away from each episode.
+I was memorized by her movements, her wit and whatever trouble she was going to get in during the next 30 minutes.
+Over the years, watching each episode at least 30+ times, I laugh even harder each time and always took something away.

-In a world where it becomes easier and more in our faces to compare ourselves with one another, it’s vital to remember yourself.
-Our DNA is made from the generations before us but there are DNA’s that we create for ourselves.
-We have opportunities to be the person who we want to be each day, it all starts with having a love for yourself.
-Think about someone you love unconditionally in your life, you would do anything for them, give them support and wrap your arms around them.
+In a world where it becomes easier to compare ourselves with one another, it’s vital to remember yourself.
+Our DNA is made from the generations before us but there is a special DNA that we create ourselves.
+We have opportunities to be the person we want to be each day and it all starts with having love for yourself.
+Think about someone you love unconditionally, you would do anything for them, give them support and wrap your arms around them.
 Now, do you do that for yourself?
 Do you shower your mind, body, and soul with affection?
-When you have a deep love for yourself, then confidence in everything you do just happens and you will see amazing things begin to surface before your eyes.
+When you love yourself, confidence in everything you do happens and amazing things surface before your eyes.

-How many times did we see Lucy try to live out her one goal the thing she long for the most, to be a star!
-No matter who told her she couldn’t or the obstacles they placed in her way, she ALWAYS found a way to succeed and live out her dreams.
-She stood up for what she wanted and believed in herself to the ends of the earth, which spoke volumes to the young girl with her eyes glued on this magnificent person and got her to think she too could achieve anything she wanted.
-Her courage and self-confidence imprinted on my soul, and for a determined young wild girl it gave her the drive to push forward and live her dreams.
+How many times did we see Lucy try to achieve the thing she longed for, to be a star!
+No matter who told her she couldn’t or the obstacles they placed in her way, she ALWAYS found a way to succeed.
+She stood up for what she wanted and believed in herself to the ends of the earth.
+In which spoke volumes to the young girl with her eyes glued on this magnificent person and got her to think she too could achieve anything she wanted.
+Her courage and self-confidence imprinted on my soul, and for a determined young girl it gave her the drive to push forward and live her dreams.

 Have you ever heard the phrase “You’re the Ethel to my Lucy”?
-I know I have.
-In a world where we are ever changing from locations, schools and as individuals, most times friendships that were made are a distant memory.
-It’s a true gem and blessing to have strong, loving, healthy friendships that create unbreakable bonds.
-Looking back at that young girl, I’m blessed truly, that one of the people that I had by my side laughing hysterically is still my best friend to this day, the Ethel to my Lucy.
-That show continues to remind me how precious friendships and relationships are to our lives and that the people we chose to surround ourselves with the need to be the best for the life you want to live.
+In a world where we’re changing from locations, schools and as individuals, most times friendships that were made are a distant memory.
+It’s a true gem to have strong, loving, healthy friendships that create unbreakable bonds.
+Looking back at that young girl, I’m blessed, that one of the people that I’ve had by my side laughing hysterically is still there, the Ethel to my Lucy.
+That show continues to remind me how precious friendships and relationships are.
+The people we chose to surround ourselves with, need to be the best for the life you want to live.
 With every crazy idea Lucy came up with Ethel was always 100% by her side.
-Through the years people have come and gone, yet today I can say proudly that I have surrounded myself with the best people I know in this world.
+Through the years people have come and gone, yet I have surrounded myself with the best people.